MASangys/wikipedia.zh/Page/模块:WikidataIB.md

 -----

-\-- formatDate takes a datetime of the usual format from mw.wikibase.entity:formatPropertyValues -- like "1 August 30 BCE" as parameter 1 -- and formats it according to the df (date format) and bc parameters -- df = \["dmy" / "mdy" / "y"\] default will be "dmy" -- bc = \["BC" / "BCE"\] default will be "BCE"
+\-- formatDate takes a datetime of the usual format from mw.wikibase.entity:formatPropertyValues -- like "1 August 30 BCE" as parameter 1 -- and formats it according to the df (date format) and bc parameters -- df = \["dmy" / "mdy" / "y"\] default will be "ymd" -- bc = \["BC" / "BCE"\] default will be "BCE"

 -----